 }

-s3cmd setpolicy private-policy.json s3://your-space-name
+s3cmd setpolicy private-policy.json s3://<your-space-name>

-For more details, see the s3cmd documentation.
+For more information about s3cmd, see the s3cmd reference.